ingonyama-zk/icicle/docs/docs/introduction.md

 For a more in-depth understanding on this topic we suggest you read [our article on the subject](https://www.ingonyama.com/blog/revisiting-paradigm-hardware-acceleration-for-zero-knowledge-proofs).

-### About ICICLE

-[ICICLE](https://github.com/ingonyama-zk/icicle) is an advanced cryptography library built to harness the power of GPUs and other compute backends for ZKPs.
-ICICLE implements high-performance cryptographic primitives such as elliptic curve operations, MSM, NTT, Poseidon hash, and more.

-ICICLE is designed with ease of use in mind—developers can leverage the power of GPUs or other backends without needing to write low-level code.
-Our bindings for Rust, Golang, and other languages allow your team to transition from CPU to GPU or other backends with minimal changes.

-Learn more about ICICLE and its multi-backend support [here][ICICLE-OVERVIEW].

 ## Get in Touch